 Your Payments Barely Cover Interest

-For example, if your credit card balance is $1,000 and your interest rate is 18%, your finance charge will be about $13.
-With a payment of $30, your balance will only down to $983 not $970 as you might expect, because $13 of your payment was applied to the finance charge.
+Interest the main cost of borrowing money.
+Each of your monthly debt payments covers a certain amount of interest and a certain amount of principle.
+If more of your payment is going toward interest, your balance will only inch down a small amount each month.
+For example, if your credit card balance is $1,000 and your interest rate is 18%, your finance charge will be about $15.
+With a payment of $30, your balance will only go down to $985, not $970, as you might expect, because $15 of your payment was applied to the finance charge.

 Check a recent copy of a billing statement to see how much of your last payment was applied to interest versus reducing your balance.

 There are two ways to combat this problem.
-First, you can increase your payment amount so that more money can be applied to reducing your balance.
+First, you can increase your payment amount, so that more money goes toward reducing your balance.
 Sometimes paying extra on your loan will advance your next due date instead of reducing the balance so make sure to indicate (on your payment coupon) that the extra payment should be applied to principle.

 Your Payments Are Going Towards Fees